 Other ecosystems worth mentioning are the wetlands of importance to the country: Lake Coatepeque, the Laguna Verde and the Laguna Las Ninfas.
 All these have aquatic vegetation ecosystems and aquifer replenishment areas because of current volcanic activity.

 Almost 4,000 ha (9,900 acres) are allocated to conservation as natural protected areas (the 9 core zones), and 39,500 ha (97,600 acres) correspond to shade-grown coffee plantations that interconnect the core zones to enable a flow of flora and fauna and are thus a fundamental part of the Mesoamerican Biological Corridor (MBC).

 It has been submitted as a geographical unit in itself by the Land Planning and Development Plan for the Republic of El Salvador.
 However, the Reserve goes beyond the limits of the Conservation Area.
 Small indigenous populations have been identified that maintain their traditions and autochthonous language.

 The human population concentrated in the reserve is mostly in the towns of the proposed transitional zone.
 These human settlements date from pre-Columbian times, and retain much of their ancestral traditions and cultural traits, making it one of the most interesting places in the country from a cultural point of view.

-Sustainable development based on conservation of shaded coffee plantations, development of rural sustainable tourism, conservation and promotion of indigenous culture and the dignity of their communities and traditions and the preservation and restoration of natural ecosystems and biological connectivity, will be the connecting theme of the activities within the Apaneca-Ilamatepec Biosphere Reserve, which will undoubtedly encourage conducting research and environmental education to support these processes.
+Efforts include sustainable development based on conservation of shaded coffee plantations, development of rural sustainable tourism, conservation and promotion of indigenous culture and the dignity of their communities and traditions, and the preservation and restoration of natural ecosystems and biological connectivity.